bigbridge-nl/product-import/README.md

 ## Features

 * trims leading and trailing whitespace (spaces, tabs, newlines) from all fields
+* input is validated on data type, requiredness,  and length restrictions

 ## To be supported

+* dry run
 * all types of products
 * categories
 * product-category links (by id, by name)